rust-lang/rfcs/text/3537-msrv-resolver.md

 - "Shared development / publish MSRV" workflows catch too-new API problems sooner
 - We want to encourage developing on the latest version of rustc/cargo to get all of the latest workflow improvements (e.g. error messages, sparse registry for cargo, etc), rather than lock people into the MSRV with `rust-toolchain.toml`
   - The toolchain is another type of dependency so this might seem contradictory but we feel the value-add of a new toolchain outweighs the cost while the value add of new dependencies doesn't

+As for encouraging testing of the latest dependencies, this falls somewhere between the opt-in and opt-out proposals for resoling to `package.rust-version`, depending on the scenario.
+If you don't check-in your `Cargo.lock`, what developers will test with is anyone's guess.
+As for CI, it will be dependent on which toolchain is used (at least `stable`).
+If you do check-in your `Cargo.lock` as is suggested (but not prescribed), then you are subject to whatever versions were compatible with the toolchain of each developer who caused a `Cargo.lock` change.

 ## Configuring the resolver mode on the command-line or `Cargo.toml`